 An army of professional soldiers based in one ordinary town sounds to me unlikely, though in a strife-prone land the town militia might be practiced and effective, and/or there might be a small standing guard.
 If the town is a centre of royal government for the area, like an English county town, then there might be a sheriff with his own force, or if the town were the site of a lordly castle, that would have some garrison (perhaps very small if the lord were away and the area at peace).
 The DMG town section does not mention walls, but walled towns were not uncommon, and would be fairly standard in times of serious danger or in towns that had existed through such times.
 Towns founded in an era of peace that is still going on would probably not have gone to the effort to fortify, though they might still erect a boundary fence or put gates on the roads into town, to control trade and other matters of town regulation.

-The distinction between a town and a city is a matter for another post, but I will just say here that I take ‘city’ to include large towns and move on.
+The distinction between a town and a city is a matter for another post, but I will for this discussion take ‘city’ to include large towns and move on.
 The notes about self-government on towns also apply to cities.
 Capitals and suchlike prestigious cities would likely feature houses belonging to many nobles from other parts of the country.
 The nobles would probably only spend a minority of their time there, such as when dealing with the kingdom’s government or buying luxuries.

 The larger the town the more I think there would have been professional soldiers there, though visiting knights and warriors in noble retinues might outnumber forces under command of the city council or sheriff.